compphil2mmae/compphil2mmae.github.io/content/event/240424_G_Kolloquium_Mueller/index.en.md

   city: Karlsruhe
   postcode: '76131'

-summary: KIT Colloquium on Philosophy SoSe 24 [1/3]
+summary: KIT Colloquium on Philosophy SoSe 24 [1/3] - talk in german
 # abstract: In the summer semester 2024, three talks will take place as part of the KIT Philosophy Colloquium.

 # Talk start and end times.